 The AABOA wants the VA attorney general to block the ban by refusing to enforce it.

 The upcoming ban essentially prohibits all businesses other than family entertainment centers from installing gray machines.

 Skill-game proponents argue that the machines are vital to many businesses that Indian, African-American, Pakistani, and Yemeni merchants own.

 The AABOA complaint specifically calls out the VA General Assembly for disparaging the games.
 Reps mention the following legislators by name:

 - Senate Minority Leader Tommy Norment, R-James City

 - Senate Finance Chair Janet Howell, D-Fairfax

 The skill-games ban also comes at a time when legal gambling avenues are flourishing in Virginia.
-Mobile sports betting in VA went live in January, and the first Virginia casinos are slated to open in 2022 and 2023.
+Online sportsbooks in Virginia went live in January, and the first Virginia casinos are slated to open in 2022 and 2023.
 The Virginia Lottery is as popular as ever.
 Additionally, live horse racing and historical horse racing are also available in VA.

 As the AABOA complaint states:

 “In recent years, gaming has been embraced by the commonwealth when it is enjoyed by the privileged in fancy casinos or by children in ‘family entertainment centers.’
 But that very same activity is not acceptable when offered by Asian American owned convenience stores or enjoyed by minority or marginalized populations.”